emjavan/flusion_city/README.md

 ### Once the environment is set up, activate it and run the test:

 ```
-idev -N 1 -n 1 -t 02:00:00 -p development -A A-ib1  ## getting on a development node first
 conda activate flusion
 python code/gbq_city/gbq_all.py --test_run
 ```